nens/threedi-docs/source/d_threedi_portal.rst

 .. _guide_to_portal:

-Guide to the 3Di portal
+Guide to the 3Di live site
 =====================================

 Login
 ------

-Follow the steps below to access the 3Di portal:
+Follow the steps below to access the 3Di live site:

 #) Start the internet browser (Chrome or Firefox) and go to: https://3di.live
 #) Log in with your username and password.